Jaybird456/Jaybird456/README.md

 - 👋 Hi, I’m @Jaybird456
-- 👀 I’m interested in low level programming
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Java, C, and Rust.
+- 🌱 I’m currently learning mySQL.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Jaybird456/Jaybird456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.